Michoumichmich/SYCL_FS/README.md

 ## Target applications

+- Dataset-size independent kernels [example](examples/bmp_processing_better.cpp) (see NVIDIA cooperative groups programming paradigm)
 - Machine Learning: Using this API, one can train a network without having to ever stop the kernel to load new datasets.
 The SYCL kernel will be able to load the datasets, let's say pictures, itself.
 One will also be able to save the trained network at runtime (which would even allow _inter-kernel_ communication).
 - Real-time processing: one could open some character devices in parallel and process the data in real time.
 Could be image recognition on a video feed.
 - Batch processing: See the example.
 With a single kernel launch and one fixed-size memory allocations, we can process an unbound number of files on the device (without having to re-alloc or re-launch kernels).
 - Processing files that do not fit in the memory of the GPU: to process a petabyte dataset, on a regular GPU one would have to launch tons of kernels and manage the data.
 What if the kernel has to perform random accesses on the file?
 Now it can all be done from the kernel.
 See [random_walk](examples/random_walk.cpp) which couldn't be eaily GPU accelerated otherwise.
 - And many more!

 ### Async RPC features